 We have all seen the “rogue trader” TV programs where dodgy installers artificially ramp up costs and create problems but unlike a lot of domestic appliances or heating systems, Solar Thermal can have multiple points of failure which do tend to appear at the same time or close together because once one main component has a problem, the resulting very high temperatures can quickly damage other components and it simply isn’t possible to know this until the system is restarted after each fix, possibly leading to a number of sequential repairs having to be carried out.

-The best solution is to have the system maintained properly and regularly.
-We recommend annually but every 2 years as a minimum.
+For customers that we have installed for we recommend servicing annually but every 2 years as a minimum.
 Our standard service costs £150 plus mileage and includes a visual inspection of the components, a test of the pressure relief valve (if accessible) and a test of the thermal fluid.
 Fluid can last for between 1 and 5 years so won’t usually need to be changed annually but will always need changing after 5 years.
 Fluid changes are charged per the price list if required.

 We will always try to provide estimates in advance that are as accurate as possible.